Usefulmaths/Matchif-AI/README.md

 #### 4. Access the Application
 Once the Docker containers are up and running, you can access the web application on `http://localhost:3000`.

+## Potential Next Steps
+- Integrate live scraping of job descriptions instead of using a static dataset.
+- Implement a more complex vector search that can take into account users' preferences in skills, industries, etc.
+- Enhance the user interface to provide a more interactive and intuitive experience.